-Glossary of Terms for Drip Irrigation
+Glossary of Terms Common in Drip Irrigation

 Adapter – A fitting to connect tubing or other fittings with different thread types or sizes to each other.

 Backpressure – Pressure toward the water source.
-This can occur when tubing or pipe are elevated above the water source.
+This can occur when tubing or pipe is elevated above the water source.
 Another cause of back pressure is when a sudden loss of pressure occurs.
 This could be caused by a break in the supply line.

 Backflow Preventer – Installed correctly, this will stop backpressure or backflow from affecting the original water supply in the house.
 Since water in an irrigation system can be tainted with fertilizers, bacteria or animal waste, among other harmful things, it is vital that they not be allowed to backflow into the home water.

 Ball Valve – This simple manual on/off valve has an internal ball with a hole through it.
 The hole in the ball aligns with the flow path when the valve is open, allowing it to pass through easily.
 The hole rotates and stops the flow of water when you close the valve.

 Barbed Fitting – A type of irrigation fitting — drip coupling, tee, elbow or emitter — that has a barbed end with ridges that hold it securely in place in the poly tubing.
 These barbs can be used to attach directly to holes that were punched into drip mainline tubing.
 Also called insert fittings.

 Brackish Water – Has a salt content percentage somewhere between sea water and fresh water.

 Bug Plug – This small bug or insect plug stops insects from crawling into ¼” tubing and clogging it up.
 It does not stop water from flowing out through the tubing.